jsitarski/bindata/manual.md

 # Records

-The general format of a BinData record declaration is a class containing one or more fields.
+The general format of aJBinData record declaration is a class containing one or more fields.

-    class MyName < BinData::Record
+    class MyName < JBinData::Record
       type field_name, :param1 => "foo", :param2 => bar, ...
       ...
     end